 mulch, shell, sand

 I visited Detroit’s Belle Isle on a blisteringly hot day in July.
-Naturally, to seek reprieve from the heat I entered a botanical conservatory.
+Naturally, to seek reprieve from the heat I entered the Anna Scripps Whitcomb Conservatory.
 The humid air enveloped me as I wandered through the vegetation.
 As my eyes shifted from the thermometer reading above 35 degrees centigrade I saw a placard with the words “fishtail palm”.

 Fishtail palms are named for the plant’s leaves which are thought to resemble a fish’s tail or caudal fin.
 One might argue the leaves have more of a frayed, pectoral-fin look.
 The fishtail palm’s flower is magnificently ornate and did remind me of the elongated fins of the veiltail Siamese fighting fish.
 Regardless, a new curiosity had been sparked; what other aquatic themes are coupled to plant names?

 A succulent plant in the Agave genus.
 Sharkskin Shoes, Little Shark, Mako Shark, and Great White Shark variants also exist.

 A wildflower from the Figwort family.
 The genus name Chelone translates to tortoise in Greek.

 3. Shrimp plant

 An evergreen with flowers that resemble a shrimp’s abdomen and tail.

 Native to Australia, this plant is exactly what you would imagine if a shrub were to flower sea urchins.